 Considering Location

-Location is always a major consideration when looking at hotels, and it's especially important when traveling with kids.
+Location is always a major consideration when choosing a hotel, especially when traveling with kids.
 Convenience is also important.

-For city vacations, it's nice to be somewhere where you can walk to some of the major locations.
+For city vacations, it's nice to be somewhere where you can walk to major attractions.
 You'll also want to consider safety, noise levels, proximity to restaurants, and parking.

 Remember that the best, most convenient locations often have a higher price tag, so you must consider and balance that.